Abdullahi Umar Ganduje: Pressure to remove anti-corruption official

-In later June 2021, the Daily Nigerian reported that Ganduje was pressuring the Kano State House of Assembly to remove Muhuyi MagaJi Rimingado from his position as Chairman of the Kano State Public Complaints and Anti-Corruption Commission (PCACC).
+In late June 2021, the Daily Nigerian reported that Ganduje was pressuring the Kano State House of Assembly to remove Muhuyi MagaJi Rimin Gado from his position as Chairman of the Kano State Public Complaints and Anti-Corruption Commission (PCACC).
 Earlier in June, Rimingado, who had been under public pressure to investigate Ganduje since the 2018 bribery scandal, had requested information on construction of the Kano Cancer Centre and the state government's procurement of diesel.
 The Cancer Centre's construction was purportedly controlled by an associate of the Ganduje family while the government diesel procurement was under the direct control of Ganduje's family members.
 When Rimingado began to look into the contracts and nature of the Cancer Centre's construction and diesel procurement, Ganduje pushed for his removal throughout June 2021.

 In early July 2021, the Kano State House of Assembly suspended Rimingado for a month over 'the rejection of an accountant deployed to the Public Complaints and Anti-Corruption Commission from the office of the State Accountant General.'
-House spokesman, Uba Abdullahi, claimed that the office of the Accountant General sent a petition to the state House of Assembly for intervention and Majority Leader Labaran Abdul Madari appointed a investigative committee.
+House spokesman, Uba Abdullahi, claimed that the office of the Accountant General sent a petition to the state House of Assembly for intervention and Majority Leader Labaran Abdul Madari appointed an investigative committee.
 Ganduje later appointed Mahmoud Balarabe, Director for Public Prosecution in the Kano State Ministry of Justice, as acting Chairperson of the Public Complaints and Anti-Corruption Commission.

-On July 24, 2021, Justice Sanusi Ado-Ma’aji granted a motion filed by Rimingado to halt the House of Assembly from its investigation.
-Ado-Ma’aji adjourned the case until August 6 for further hearings.
-Despite the ruling, on July 27, the House of Assembly's investigative committee presented its report with the claim that Rimingado had faked illness to avoid testimony and acted improperly in declining the office of the Accountant General's accountant.
+On 24 July 2021, Justice Sanusi Ado-Ma'aji granted a motion filed by Rimingado to halt the House of Assembly from its investigation.
+Ado-Ma'aji adjourned the case until August 6 for further hearings.
+Despite the ruling, on 27 July, the House of Assembly's investigative committee presented its report with the claim that Rimingado had faked illness to avoid testimony and acted improperly in declining the office of the Accountant General's accountant.
 The committee then recommended that Rimingado be relieved of his position, arrested, and prosecuted along with recommending that the accountant, Isah Yusif, begin at the PCACC and the House set up a new committee to look into the PCACC's finances under Rimingado.
 Later that day, the Kano State Police Command detained Rimingado for questioning over alleged forgery and false declaration.